 If the damage is widespread, the brain can go into a vegetative state.
 In this state, while the person is unaware of their surroundings, they may open their eyes, make noises, or move slightly.
 While it is possible for a vegetative state to become permanent over time, individuals can also progress to a minimally conscious state.

 A minimally conscious state refers to a condition of severely altered consciousness, but with a few signs of awareness of one’s environment.
 This is sometimes a transitional state away from a coma or vegetative state and can be a sign of recovery.

 Brain death occurs when there is no measurable activity in the brain and brainstem.
 Once a person is declared brain dead, removal of breathing devices will result in the stopping of breathing, and cause eventual heart failure.
 This condition is irreversible.

 Houston Traumatic Brain Injury Attorney

 TBIs are unfortunately common events that can arise in a number of situations.
 Many are attributed to car accidents and other impacts that result in irreparable damage to the brain.
 In the event another party is responsible for causing a brain injury, it’s imperative to seek medical help.
 At Ramsey Law Group, we have handled numerous cases involving brain injuries, including TBIs.
-Our team is here to help you hold the responsible parties accountable for their actions.
+Our team of experienced Houston brain injury lawyers are here to help you hold the responsible parties accountable for their actions.
 If you or a loved one suffered a TBI as the result of another’s negligence, contact us today to learn more about how we can help.